That’s probably the last thing you want to do when you get home from work. You’d probably prefer to just sit back, relax and turn on the TV.

 Barney’s most popular catchphrase since the first episode is, “suit up.”
 Barney uses this expression to tell someone to put on a business suit.
 You will notice that Barney wears a suit in every episode as if it were some kind of superhero costume.

 During the series, Barney modifies his catchphrase to fit specific situations.
 Some of these moderations include:

 SNOW SUIT UP – Telling the other to put on appropriate clothes for the snow

-BIRTHDAY SUIT UP - Your birthday suit can be a reference to being naked in English
+BIRTHDAY SUIT UP – Your birthday suit is a reference to being naked in English

 SLUT UP – Telling robin and Lilly to wear more provocative clothes (slut is word used to describe a woman who sleeps with many men)